Tan-jianbin/Statistical-Inference-in-General-order-Dynamic-Systems/README.md

 ----
 ## 3. Supplementary materials
-The proof of this article is included in the "SM.pdf".
+The proof of this article is included in "SM.pdf".